MetPhoto/Job-application-tracking-dataase/README.md

 # Simple job application tracking database using PHP and MySQL
 ## Written by Mark Taylor

-This code is provided as is without any warranty.
+This code is provided "as is" without any warranty.
 It is provided for educational purposes only.

 Mark Taylor - January 2020.